What are the new COVID symptoms? | DW | 23.07.2021

 - Sore throat

-This brings us to the symptoms we usually associate with a cold.
-Confusion is dangerous and may have played a role in the spread of the delta variant in the UK.
+Many of these are symptoms we usually associate with a cold.
+The possibility of confusing the two illnesses is dangerous and may have played a role in the spread of the delta variant in the UK.

 What are the most common symptoms in people who have not been vaccinated?